WAReborn/WorldsAdriftReborn/README.md

 As you might guessed this is a very eager project.
 The game heavily relies on proprietary code for its networking (SpatialOS) and we need to replace it with our own implementation.
 We can't say for sure if this project will succeed but we will do our best for it.

+## Build Instructions
+First you will need the correct version of the game.
+Get a copy of [DepotDownloader](https://github.com/SteamRE/DepotDownloader) and run `DepotDownloader.exe -app 322780 -depot 322783 -manifest 4624240741051053915 -username <yourusername> -password <yourpassword>`
+Which will download the correct game files.
+Copy the files over to the `gameroot` folder.

+Next download the latest [BepInEx Release](https://github.com/BepInEx/BepInEx/releases) and unzip those files into `gameroot` as well.

+Now open up the project sln with Visual Studio and add the [BepInEx](https://github.com/BepInEx/BepInEx source to the nuget package manager.
+To do this goto Tools -> NuGet Package Manager -> Package Manager Settings -> Package Sources and add this url `https://nuget.bepinex.dev/v3/index.json`

+Next you will need to point Visual Studio at the game Dlls.
+The Dlls that need configuring will have a yellow warning sign next to them and are found under WorldsAdriftReborn -> Refrences
+To add a refrence right click on Refrences and then Add refrence.
+Find the Browse button and navigate to `gameroot\UnityClient@Windows_Data\Managed` here you will find the Dlls that Visual Studio is complaining about.

+From here you should be able to build [WorldsAdriftServer](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftServer), [WorldsAdriftRebornCoreSdk](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftRebornCoreSdk), and the [WorldsAdriftReborn mod](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftReborn).

+After building `WorldsAdriftReborn` and `WorldsAdriftRebornCoreSdk`, copy over `CoreSdkDll.dll` to `gameroot\UnityClient@Windows_Data\Plugins\CoreSdkDll.dll`.
+Next make a new directory inside of `gameroot\BeplnEx\plugins` called `WAR` although you can name this whatever you want.
+Copy the compiled `WorldsAdriftReborn` files into this directory.

 ## Boot the game
 The Game cannot be purchased anymore so we patched out the need to have steam running (for now) as well as a few other checks made when the game starts.
 This way we can reach the main menu.